 The YLP’s primary fundraising event held each year in May is the Golf Classic.
 While planning for this event helps young leaders learn how to organize and implement this highly-anticipated and well-attended event, it is also a tremendous success in raising substantial monies.
 These monies after expenses are used to help support many worthy causes including children and families in need.

-With over 280 people participating in the May 2018 Golf Classic, it netted a record-breaking $84,000 in donations.
+With over 280 people participating in the May 2019 Golf Classic, it netted over $80,000 in donations.
 Much of this is attributed to a sizeable increase in sponsorship support.
 To learn about YLP sponsorship opportunities for this tournament, contact Machell Harper at firstname.lastname@example.org.

 In 2013, the Chapter created the AGC of Georgia Foundation, Inc. a 501(c) (3) tax-exempt entity approved by the IRS.
 The Foundation makes it easier for individuals and companies to make tax-deductible contributions to support a twofold mission: (1) improving local communities through charitable giving, and (2) supporting quality construction education.
 For decades, similar to our charitable giving track record, AGC Georgia has successfully funded construction management undergraduate student scholarships and university construction program initiatives, including capital improvements.
 View or download the Foundation brochure.